I9876545678/Priv/README.md

    Change to **Custom name servers** and change all of the boxes to **0.0.0.0**

-3. Disconnect and go back to WI-FI
+3. Disconnect and go back to Wi-Fi
 4. Click get started and click **Add other wifi network**
 5. Type in anything and press connect
 6. Connect back to original wifi.
 If the google loading screen pops up press **shift+alt+s**, click **power**![power](https://github.com/user-attachments/assets/5d03cbb1-9c6c-45ae-822c-648de734c3d5), then restart